Sheriff: Soccer star Rooney charged with public intoxication

 - Rep. Rashida Tlaib profanely promises to impeach Trump, and she's not sorry

-Rooney starred for Manchester United before coming to play for D.C.
-United this year.
+Before coming to play in the U.S. this year, Rooney, 33, starred for Manchester United in the English Premier League.
+His 208 career goals make him the league’s second all-time scorer.
+He was also the all-time leading scorer for England’s national team.

+When he joined Washington-based D.C.
+United, he became the latest in a series of European stars to play for U.S.-based Major League Soccer late in their careers.
+He helped the team reach the playoffs last year.

-The Washington-based team said in a statement that it was aware of news reports of the arrest but declined to comment beyond saying it “is a private matter that D.C.
-United will handle internally.”
+The Washington-based team said in a statement that it was aware of news reports of the arrest, but declined further comment.

+“We understand the media’s interest in this matter but we believe this is a private matter for Wayne that D.C.
+United will handle internally,” the team said.